By Sean Spear

 The data below gives a clear illustration of why tech companies once only considering Santa Monica, Venice, Marina Del Rey and Playa Vista are now moving to Culver City and El Segundo, expanding the borders of Silicon Beach.

-Sean Spear is an associate with Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices in San Diego, Orange County, Los Angeles, San Francisco, Silicon Valley and Seattle.
-Contact Sean at 1-844-NO-CONFLICT or email@example.com to learn more.
+Sean Spear is a senior vice president with Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Contact Sean at 1-844-662-6635 or firstname.lastname@example.org to learn more.